julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 In fact, good sales people are often very patient and peaceful in their approach.

-Let's explore some of the widely adopted sales principles that are debunked and rejected by experienced salea people.
+Let's explore some of the widely adopted sales principles that are debunked and rejected by experienced sales people.

 ## ~Understand the Customer~